alexdevero/alex-devero-blog/__drafts__/draft--weakset.md

-# A Simple Introduction to WeakSets in JavaScript
+# What WeakSet in JavaScript Is and How It Works

 WeakSet is one of the newer objects in JavaScript, or a collection.
 This collection can seem a bit esoteric.
 Many JavaScript developers don't know much about it, or at all.
 In this tutorial, you will learn what WeakSet in JavaScript is, how it works and also how you can use it.<!--more-->
 <!--